 What is Competitive Landscape of United States Cellular Company?

-What is the Competitive Landscape of United States Cellular Company?
+How tough is the United States Cellular Corporation market?

 What is Competitive Landscape of United States Cellular Company?